MinaEmadWP/automator-connect/README.md

 ### Where do I find my Cloudways API key?

 In your [Cloudways account](https://unified.cloudways.com/), go to Account > API Access to generate an API key.
 You'll need this along with your Cloudways account email to connect the integration.
-For more information, follow the [step-by-Step getting started guide](https://support.cloudways.com/en/articles/5136065-how-to-use-the-cloudways-api).
+For more information, follow the [step-by-step getting started guide](https://support.cloudways.com/en/articles/5136065-how-to-use-the-cloudways-api).

 ### What happens if I disconnect the integration?